Whispers I, 30 x 40 inches, mixed media on canvas, SOLD

 “The Little Beast” — you may have noticed this symbol on the homepage… it comes from this painting:

 Nikita’s Orgasm 2009, 24 x 30 inches, acrylic and oil on canvas

-I thought about painting my own orgasm every year, but decided to move on from the series (mostly).
+I thought about painting my own orgasm every year but decided to move on from the series (mostly).
 By 2010, I thought I had wrapped up the series, but occasionally I’ll still paint one when I get commissioned or a friend wants one.
-Below is one I did after the main series.
+Below is a painting I did after the main series.
 Just as my interpretation of people’s stories evolves, my style continues to evolve:

 All artwork © Nikita Coulombe